 In real life, you would want to create one from scratch, but actually why bother?
 If they are good enough for Russell Brunson to use, they are probably good enough for you!

-After choosing a template, I replaced the sales copy with my own wording, added the images, and that was it.
+After choosing a template, we replaced the sales copy with our own wording, added the images, and that was it.

-From beginning till the end, this hardly took 9 minutes, and that was my first time using the product.
+From beginning till the end, this hardly took 9 minutes, and that was our first time using the product.

-If I do it again, now that I’ve had a little practice, this would take about 3 minutes.
+If we do it again, now that we’ve had a little practice, this would take about 3 minutes.

 The finished landing page:

-The next step is to create the thank you/bridge page that people are taken to after they opt-in, and to connect the form to my autoresponder so that I can deliver the report and then send them follow up emails.
+The next step is to create the thank you/bridge page that people are taken to after they opt-in, and to connect the form to our autoresponder so that we can deliver the report and then send them follow up emails.

-In all, to create a simple landing page with an email opt-in page, a thank-you page, and to link it to my autoresponder hardly takes half an hour.
+In all, to create a simple landing page with an email opt-in page, a thank-you page, and to link it to our autoresponder – that hardly took half an hour.

 You don’t need any web hosting or website to publish the pages (although you can publish them on your own website if you want to).

-I’ve was using a product called Thrive Landing Pages since a while, and I loved it, but will have to admit – with ClickFunnels it was way easier and quicker to get decent results.
+We were using a product called Thrive Landing Pages since a while, and we loved it, but will have to admit – with ClickFunnels it was way easier and quicker to get decent results.

 The tools are not identical though — ClickFunnels does a whole lot more, and does it way better, it therefore costs more too.

 [Also, Thrive only works with WordPress, and you need to have your own website to be able to host your pages.
-ClickFunnels can be entirely independent of your website, and in fact you don’t even need to have one at all!]
+ClickFunnels is totally standalone, you don’t even need to own a website!]